NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases/PatientFlag-record/Add-a-PatientFlag.page.md

 The practitioner decides to record patient flag information.

-This could be done by POSTing the PatientFlag resource to the Flag endpoint
+This is be done by POSTing a Flag resource to the PatientFlag endpoint.

 <plantuml>
 @startuml